 Regular communications like a weekly or bi-weekly stand-up will ensure that you do regular course corrections and don’t spend time and effort on activities that aren’t productive.

 If you introduce new initiatives like meetings without helping your teams internalize the change, it will be short-lived.
-That’s why it’s important to lay down the vision for the change from the get-go.
+Explain the why upfront.
+Show teams what they'll get out of it.

 For example, explain how sales and marketing teams will benefit from the meetings and offer incentives for participation.
 These could be anything from providing coffee and donuts to conducting meetings over lunches paid for by the company.